shexiee/CorporateWebsite/README.md

 # Lifewood Corporate Website

-The official corporate website for **Lifewood Data Technology** — a global AI data processing company delivering precision-labeled, model-ready datasets for the world's leading AI teams.
+A corporate website project built during an internship at **Lifewood Data Technology** — a global AI data processing company delivering precision-labeled, model-ready datasets for leading AI teams.

 Built with **Next.js 15**, **Tailwind CSS**, and **React**, featuring a premium modern UI with glassmorphism, scroll-reveal animations, and a fully responsive layout.